Permias

-About Permias
+About

-Sometimes Permias is also called ISA, which stands for Indonesian Student Association (equivalent to PPI - Persatuan Pelajar Indonesia - which is the organization that unites Indonesian college students in other countries such as in the United Kingdom).
-The difference usually is that ISA only accepting members from certain institutes / universities, whereas Permias is more loosely accepting members from schools within the region - and sometimes even non-students like alumni.
+Sometimes Permias is also referred to as Indonesian Student Association (ISA), the equivalent to Persatuan Pelajar Indonesia [PPI], the organization for other countries, such as the United Kingdom).
+ISA, however, only accepts members from certain institutes or universities, whereas Permias more loosely accepts members from schools within the region, and sometimes even non-students like alumni.

-Every Permias chapter stands for itself and rarely has any ties with other Permias groups except for the Permias National Chapter.
-The Permias National Chapter is the head of all the regional Permias Chapter.
-The representatives of each Permias Chapter is encouraged to meet in the Permias National Congress which is scheduled to happen every 2–3 years.
+Every Permias chapter is independent and rarely has ties with other Permias groups, except for the Permias National Chapter.
+The Permias National Chapter is the head of the regional Permias chapters.
+Representatives of each Permias chapter are encouraged to meet at the Permias National Congress, which occurs every two to three years.
 The first National Congress was the Congress of Indonesian Diaspora.

-Unfortunately, due to the decreasing amount of Indonesian Student Population in the United States, Permias National have some inconsistency of holding the National Congress.
-The decline of the student population is mostly caused by the financial crisis in 1998/1999.
-However, the trend today shows a constant increase Indonesian Student Population.
-In 2011/2012 academic year, there are about 7,131 Indonesian Students in the United States.
-Although, it looks like an increasing number, it is still far from the peak number of Indonesian Students during the 1997/1998 academic year that is 13,828 students.
-The current growth of Indonesian student population is said to be about 2.7%/ year.
+Due to the decrease in the Indonesian student population in the United States, the National Congress events have held been inconsistently.
+The decline of the student population is mostly caused by the financial crisis in 1998–1999.
+However, the current trend shows a constant increase in the Indonesian student population in the United States.
+During the 2011–2012 academic year, there were about 7,131 Indonesian students in the United States.
+It is still far from the peak of 13,828 students during the 1997–1998 academic year, however.
+The current growth rate of the Indonesian student population is about 2.7% per year.

-The first National Congress did after the long hiatus was on May 25, 2013, in Washington D.C. called the Permias Congress 2013.
-The following National Congress was held on May 23, 2015 in New York City.
+After a long hiatus, the National Congress was again held on May 25, 2013, in Washington D.C., called the Permias Congress 2013.
+The following National Congress was held on May 23, 2015, in New York City.

-Another big event held by Permias National is the Permias National Cup.
-The Permias National Cup is a sports event where each region (east, west, midwest) of Permias chapters competes against each other in Basketball and Soccer Tournaments.
-The winner from each region (1st and 2nd winner) get to compete in the Permias National Cup.
+The organization also holds the Permias National Cup, an athletic event where each region (east, west, midwest) of Permias chapters competes against each other in basketball and soccer tournaments.
+The first- and second-place winners from each region then compete in the Permias National Cup.
 The first Permias National Cup was held in Chicago in 2014.
-The teams that compete in the Basketball Tournament were Madison, Purdue, Chicago, Massachusetts, Los Angeles, Seattle and New York City.
-For the Futsal Tournament, there were Penn State, Purdue, Chicago & Milwaukee, Urbana-Champaign, Massachusetts, Los Angeles, DC, Seattle and New York City.
+Teams competing in the basketball tournament were Madison, Purdue, Chicago, Massachusetts, Los Angeles, Seattle and New York City.
+In the futsal tournament, there were Penn State, Purdue, Chicago and Milwaukee, Urbana-Champaign, Massachusetts, Los Angeles, DC, Seattle and New York City.
 The next Permias National Cup will be held in around February 2016 at Seattle.

-There is no exact data on how many Permias / ISA are in U.S., as there is no annual meeting between local organizations' officers or the like.
-Some of them have their own student-maintained websites, some used to have one, and some don't have the manpower to create one.